bethanymarie/web-dev-hw/README.md

 # web-dev-hw

-Homework
+Bethany Bea

 This is all very new to me!
+I'm a journalism major and taking this course to complete my upper-division credit requirements.